The value of great customer service in generating additional sales cannot be overstated.

 Knowledge about your customers is just as important as knowing about your products.

 Keep detailed notes in your CRM about every interaction any department has with a customer.
+Having instant access to such a knowledge base can help in establishing and maintaining healthy customer relationships.

-The more your customer service team knows about a customer, the better they can tailor their approach for that customer.
+The more your customer service team knows about a customer, the better they can tailor their approach to that customer.
 Even simple info like how a customer wants you to address them can make a big difference.

 Enabling your customer support agents to provide a personalized service in this way makes customers feel you care about them.